denis-trtnr/PageRank/README.md

 # Interactive PageRank Demo 📊

-Welcome to our interactive PageRank demo!
+Welcome to my interactive PageRank demo!
 This demo illustrates the concept of PageRank, a key algorithm used by search engines to rank web pages in their search results.
+This demo was created as a student project for the lecture "Advanced Data Mining & Web Mining" at DHBW CAS

 ### What is PageRank? 🌐